United States Agency for Global Media: 2018–present

 In 2018, the BBG changed its name to the U.S. Agency for Global Media (USAGM).
 The name change was initiated to help constituents better understand what USAGM does.

-The Open Technology Fund (OTF), launched in 2019, works to advance internet freedom, so USAGM journalists and audiences can have uncensored internet access.
-Over 2 billion people worldwide use OTF daily.
+The Open Technology Fund (OTF), launched in 2012, works to advance internet freedom, so USAGM journalists and audiences can have uncensored internet access.
+Over 2 billion people worldwide use OTF-supported technologies daily.

 The agency has $2 million earmarked to the 2019–20 Hong Kong protests through the Open Technology Fund.
 This funding was frozen in June 2020 as China was preparing to introduce a new national security law for Hong Kong.

 State Department Spokeswoman Jen Psaki clarified Lack's statement in her January 23 press briefing, saying "would the U.S. Government put those three in the same category?
 No, we wouldn't.
 However, there are concerns...that Russia's own independent media space is shrinking and the Kremlin continues to apply pressure on the few remaining outlets."

 On January 19, 2021, the nonprofit Government Accountability Project, representing fired USAGM employees and whistleblowers, sent a letter to the congressional foreign affairs committees, the U.S. Office of Special Counsel, and the Inspector General of the US Department of State.
 The letter said that Pack had hired the McGuireWoods law firm to investigate USAGM employees and the OTF at a cost of over $2 million in the last quarter of 2020, bypassing US government investigators including USAGM's own Office of Human Resources, and called for further investigation of what it termed a gross misuse of taxpayer dollars.
 The Washington Post later reported that a second law firm, Caplin & Drysdale, had also been granted a similar no-bid contract in possible violation of federal contracting regulations for a total cost of $4 million.